UnknownDetectionParty/UDP-CPP/README.md

 ![](https://i.imgur.com/LhpA6Kl.png)

-Nothing big, just a small intro for kids wanting to make C++ injection clients (and no, this doesn't involve any Java code)
+Nothing big, just a small intro for (s)kids wanting to make C++ injection clients (and no, this doesn't involve any Java code)

 The code is a mess, I already know, so don't bother ripping into me.
 I don't like C++, I don't aspire to be good in C++, I just do what works, and I never intend to make anything commercial either, so it really doesn't matter to me

+Happy skidding!

 ### Getting Started With a Fresh Project
   - If you haven't already, install Visual Studio (If you already have a x64 C++ compile setup, just use that, but the next few steps will be for VS)